MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/check-cloud-service-name-availability.md

 ::: moniker-end

 The **Check Cloud Service Name Availability** activity checks to see if the specified cloud service name is available, or if it has already been taken.
-It is part of the **Azure Cloud Services** category activity.
+It's part of the **Azure Cloud Services** category activity.

-The activity publishes all of the data from the required and optional properties into published data.
+The activity publishes all the data from the required and optional properties into published data.
 The following tables list the required and optional properties and published data for this activity.

 ## Check Cloud Service Name Availability Required Properties